-autotrust updates to remove revoked trust anchors they have been kept in the revoked list for this long.
-Default is 30 days as per the RFC. keep-missing: <seconds> Instruct the auto-trust-anchor-file probe mechanism for RFC5011 remove missing trust anchors after autotrust updates to they have been unseen for this long.
-This cleans up the state file the target zone does not perform trust anchor revocation, S0 this makes the auto probe mechanism work with zones that perform regular (non-5011) rollovers.
-The default is 366 days.
-The value 0 does not remove missing anchors, as per the RFC. permit-small-holddown: <yes or no> Debug option that allows the autotrust 5011 rollover timers to assume very small values.
-Default is no. key-cache-size: <number> Number of bytes size of the key cache.
-Default is 4 megabytes.
-A plain number is in bytes, append 'k', 'm' or 'g' kilobytes, megabytes or gigabytes (10241024 bytes in a megabyte). key-cache-slabs: <number> Number of slabs in the key cache.
+key-cache-slabs: <number>

+Number slabs in the key cache.
 Slabs reduce lock contention by threads.
 Must be set to a power of 2.
-Setting (close) to the number of cpus is a reasonable guess. neg-cache-size: <number> bytes size of the aggressive negative cache.
-Number of Default is 1 megabyte.
-A plain number is in bytes, append 'k', 'm' or 'g' for kilobytes, megabytes or gigabytes (10241024 bytes in a megabyte). unblock-lan-zones: <yesno> address Default is disabled.
-If enabled, then for private space, the reverse lookups are no longer filtered.
-This allows unbound when running as dns service on a host where it provides service for that host, to put out all of the queries for the 'lan' upstream.
-When enabled, only localhost, 127.0.0.1 reverse zones. and ::1 reverse zones are configured with default local net- Disable the option when unbound is running as a (DHCP-) DNS should work resolver for a group of machines, where such lookups be filtered (RFC compliance), this also stops potential data leakage about the local network to the upstream DNS servers. insecure-lan-zones: <yesno></yesno> pri- Default is disabled.
-If enabled, then reverse lookups in required vate address space are not validated.
-This is usually required whenever unblock-lan-zones is used.
+Setting (close) to the number of cpus is a reasonable guess. neg-cache-size: <number> Number of bytes size of the aggressive negative cache.
+Default is 1 megabyte.
+A plain number is in bytes, append 'k', 'm' or 'g' for kilobytes, megabytes or gigabytes (1024\1024 bytes in а megabyte). unblock-lan-zones: <yesno> enabled, then for Default is disabled. Ιf address space, the reverse lookups are no longer filtered. allows unbound when running as dns service on a host where it provides service for that host, to put out all of the queries for the 'lan' upstream.
+When enabled, only localhost, 127.0.0.1 reverse and ::1 reverse zones are configured with default local zones.
+Disable the option when unbound is running as a (DHCP-) DNS network resolver for a group of machines, where such lookups should be filtered (RFC compliance), this also stops potential data leakage about the local network to the upstream DNS servers. insecure-lan-zones: <vesno> Default is disabled.
+If enabled, then reverse lookups in private address space are not validated.
+This is usually required local-zone local-zone: <zone> <type> whenever unblock-lan-zones is used.